2018ik/2018ik.github.io/_wiki/christ_resurrection.markdown

 ## Background

 **Christ's resurrection** was the beginning of the new creation.
 It produced the firstborn Son of god, the many sons of God, and Christ was made the life-giving Spirit.
-Furthermore, it regenerated us unto living hope, and made us alive together with Christ.
+Not only was Christ resurrected and begotten, but we were all regenerated  unto living hope and made alive together with Christ (1 Pet.
+1:3).

 For a vast majority of Christians, resurrection is simply a historical process that Jesus underwent 2000 years ago.
 Seemingly the most significant aspect of resurrection is that it signifies Christ's complete victory of death, Hades and the grave.